The visiting teaching message for March is The Attributes of Jesus Christ: Long-suffering and Patient.

 “Patience means accepting that which cannot be changed and facing it with courage, grace, and faith.
 It means being ‘willing to submit to all things which the Lord seeth fit to inflict upon [us], even as a child doth submit to his father.’
 Ultimately, patience means being ‘firm and steadfast, and immovable in keeping the commandments of the Lord’ every hour of every day, even when it is hard to do so.”

 I’ve thought about it, and I accept that I cannot change how quickly my shoulder heals.
-I cannot change the fact that The Maestro has been quite ill himself and has a lot of work to catch up on and is doing his level best to help me with driving and cleaning.
+I cannot change the fact that my husband has been quite ill himself and has a lot of work to catch up on and is doing his level best to help me with driving and cleaning.
 I cannot change the fact that my children are busy.
 I cannot change the fact that I am also dealing with Lyme disease (oh yes, stay tuned for a post about that one, which I have not been able to bear writing about yet).

 Yep.
 There are a lot of things that I can’t change, and I’m going to be working on facing it with more courage, grace, and faith.